Risk Factors For Eating Disorders In Sports

 Endurance sports like long-distance running and cycling can also be associated with eating disorders, particularly when there's an emphasis on maintaining a low body weight for performance advantages.
 While certain sports may have higher overall rates of eating disorders, athletes in any discipline can be affected.

-Fostering open dialogue about eating behaviors among athletes
+Open dialogue about eating behaviors

 Creating an environment where athletes feel comfortable discussing concerns about eating behaviors and body image may contribute to early identification of and intervention for disordered eating.
 This approach involves reducing the stigma surrounding mental health challenges and promoting open communication between athletes, coaches, and support staff.